awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 An *AWS KMS key* is a logical representation of an encryption key\.
 In addition to the key material used to encrypt and decrypt data, a KMS key includes metadata, such as the key ID, creation date, description, and key state\.

 KMS keys can be symmetric or asymmetric\.
 A *symmetric KMS key* represents a 256\-bit key used for encryption and decryption\.
 An *asymmetric KMS key* can represent an RSA key pair used for encryption and decryption or signing and verification \(but not both\)\.
 Or an asymmetric KMS key can represent an elliptic curve \(ECC\) key pair used for signing and verification\.
-For detailed information about symmetric and asymmetric KMS keys, see [Using symmetric and asymmetric keys](symmetric-asymmetric.md)\.
+For detailed information about symmetric and asymmetric KMS keys, see [Asymmetric keys in AWS KMS](symmetric-asymmetric.md)\.

 You create KMS keys in AWS KMS\.
 Symmetric KMS keys and the private keys of asymmetric KMS key never leave AWS KMS unencrypted\.
 To use or manage your KMS keys, you must use AWS KMS\.
-For information about creating and managing KMS keys, see [Getting started](getting-started.md)\.
+For information about creating and managing KMS keys, see [Managing keys](getting-started.md)\.
 For information about using KMS keys, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.

 By default, AWS KMS creates the key material for a KMS key\.
 You cannot extract, export, view, or manage this key material\.
 Also, you cannot delete this key material; you must [delete the KMS key](deleting-keys.md)\.
 However, you can [import your own key material](importing-keys.md) into a KMS key or create the key material for a KMS key in the AWS CloudHSM cluster associated with an [AWS KMS custom key store](custom-key-store-overview.md)\.

 AWS KMS also supports [multi\-Region keys](multi-region-keys-overview.md), which let you encrypt data in one AWS Region and decrypt it in a different AWS Region\.

-For information about creating and managing KMS keys, see [Getting started](getting-started.md)\.
+For information about creating and managing KMS keys, see [Managing keys](getting-started.md)\.
 For information about using KMS keys, see the [AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.

 AWS KMS supports three types of KMS keys: customer managed keys, AWS managed keys, and AWS owned keys\.